dotswg/dots-architecture/draft-ietf-dots-architecture.md

 Traditional client/server relationships may be expanded by chaining DOTS sessions.
-This chaining is enabled through "logical concatenation" of a DOTS server and a DOTS client, resulting in an application analogous to the SIP logical entity of a Back-to-Back User Agent (B2BUA) [RFC7092].
+This chaining is enabled through "logical concatenation" of a DOTS server and a DOTS client, resulting in an application analogous to the Session Initiation Protocol (SIP) {{RFC3261}} logical entity of a Back-to-Back User Agent (B2BUA) [RFC7092].
 The term DOTS gateway is used here in the descriptions of selected scenarios involving this application.